hreiten/finn-bolig-scraper/README.md

 This python program scrapes real estate listings on <a href="https://finn.no">finn.no</a> and populates a google sheets document with the scraped information.

-As of 21st of May 2020, the following information is scraped from an ad:
+The following information is scraped from an ad:

 - Address and area
 - Asking price, collective debt, sales costs, monthly collective expenses and the total price
-- Previous sales of the real estate object
+- Year and price of previous sale of the real estate object
 - Other information about the real estate object such as type, floor, number of bedrooms, floor area etc.

 The program is written purely in python3, using Google's sheets API and `gspread` for communication with the online spreadsheets, and Beautifulsoup4 for the web scraping.